triplea-game/triplea/docs/how_to_release.md

 Also go create the forum thread on the following 3 websites: http://tripleadev.1671093.n2.nabble.com/Announcements-f1671668.html (pin it, and make sure only the latest stable (and unstable if applicable) are pinned), http://www.axisandallies.org/forums/index.php?board=53.0, and http://www.tripleawarclub.org/modules/newbb/viewforum.php?forum=1.

+## Update the website main page and news page

+We need to update the website’s main page, and also the news page.
+These two files are under source control of the TripleAMaps svn, under `developer resources/triplea web/`.
+The two files are `TripleA` and `News`.
+Follow the format provided and change the links and text to point to new version you are releasing.
+If you are releasing an unstable version, please do not delete the links and text to the stable version, as we want to provide both, so just make a copy under the stable version and change that.
+You will then need to upload these to the sourceforge web server for our main site.
+To do so, use SFTP to upload to `web.sourceforge.net` with your username and password, and then our project’s files will be in location `/home/project-web/t/tr/triplea/htdocs/`.
+Remember to commit changes back to the repo.

+## Point new versions to the lobby using the server_x.x.x.x.properties file:

+We control which versions access which online lobbies, using a server_x.x.x.x.properties file (example: `server_1.8.0.7.properties`).
+These files are under source control of the TripleAMaps svn, under `developer resources/triplea web/lobby/`.
+We generally only allow access to the lobby to the latest stable, unstable, and development versions.
+In the past, we actually had different lobbies for each of these, however they were unified into a single lobby in late 2013, and games just show which version they are.
+(If we ever break any of the API’s for the lobby, then we will need to have separate lobbies again, but hopefully we never have to do that.)
+The fields for the server properties file are:
+1.	`HOST=<ip or domain>` -> This is the server that hosts our lobby.
+2.	`PORT=3303` -> This is the port which our lobby server is using.
+If we have separate lobbies, they will be on different ports, but otherwise this number should always be 3303.
+3.	`MESSAGE=\nVeqryn welcomes you to the new …….` -> This is the message that will appear to users in the chat panel when they first join the lobby.
+You will need to update this to reflect any changed version number and links.
+4.	`ERROR_MESSAGE=Please update by downloading newest version of TripleA: http://sourceforge.net/projects/triplea/files/` -> This is the error message that will be shown to users when they try to join the lobby with this version of triplea (based on the name of the file).
+IF this is not empty, then the message will be shown.
+IF it is empty, they will be allowed to join.
+This is how we control access to the lobby, and keep everyone in the lobby using the same version (or couple versions) of triplea.
+Once the new server property file is ready, you will need to upload it to both web servers.
+The files are actually located on 2 different web servers, that way if one goes down we have a backup.
+You will upload it to both the `triplea.sourceforge.net` web server, and also so `tripleawarclub.org` web server.`  Do this by scp’ing, or using win-scp, to upload it to `/srv/www/ tripleawarclub.org/public_html/lobby/` on the `tripleawarclub.org` web server, and by using SFTP to upload to `web.sourceforge.net` with your username and password, and then our project’s files will be in location `/home/project-web/t/tr/triplea/htdocs/`.
+We generally give 2-3 weeks for people on an old stable, or old unstable, to migrate to the new version, before we turn off access to the old version.